tornadoweb/tornado/docs/releases/next.rst

 * WebSocket connections from other origin sites are now rejected by default.
   To accept cross-origin websocket connections, override the new method `.WebSocketHandler.check_origin`.
+* `.WebSocketHandler` no longer supports the old ``draft 76`` protocol (this mainly affects Safari 5.x browsers).
+Applications should use non-websocket workarounds for these browsers.
+* Authors of alternative `.IOLoop` implementations should see the changes to `.IOLoop.add_handler` in this release.
 * The ``RequestHandler.async_callback`` and ``WebSocketHandler.async_callback``
   wrapper functions have been removed; they have been obsolete for a long time due to stack contexts (and more recently coroutines).